Change In Perception Leads to Lasting Change

 We can do our very best at something, give it our all, and show up with the purest of intentions.
 But if the outcome doesn’t match what we pictured, or if the results fall short of what we wanted, the best—and most healing—thing we can do is let it go.

 Confidence has been a longtime struggle for me.
 “Do I belong here?”
 “Do they like me?”
 “Can I do this?”
+“Why am I like this?,” “What is wrong with me?”
 “They don’t think I can do this.”
 Those have been persistent thoughts for me since I was a little girl.
 My bedside table is filled with books addressing confidence and self-doubt.
-My most recent book on there is by Stanford Psychologist Gregory Walton called ‘Ordinary Magic.’
+The one currently is by a Stanford Psychologist named Gregory Walton called ‘Ordinary Magic.’

 You don’t have to match anyone’s energy or pace.
 You don’t have to force your voice into a space that wasn’t meant for it.